My Favourite Things to Do in Fes as a Solo Traveller

 Solo tip:

 If you’re visiting the Chouara Tannery without a guide, expect to pay a tip (agree on a price beforehand) to one of the shopkeepers who control access to the viewing platforms.
-That is, unless you plan on buying leather goods from them after your visit.
+That is, unless you plan on buying leather goods from them after your visit, then the tip is usually waived.

 3. Explore the Bou Inania Madrasa

-At its core is a large marble courtyard, flanked on either side by two grand halls and dormitories where the scholars once lived.
+At Bou Inania’s core is a large marble courtyard, flanked on either side by two grand halls and dormitories where the scholars once lived.
+You’re free to wander throughout, although not into the prayer hall.

 Want to learn more about Moroccan architecture?
 Check out my detailed article here.